Finding Tangle is a forum to call forth the moral imagination of our society with particular emphasis on the mission of the Church.

 ~ Katherine Anne Glenn

-Since first creating this blog I got married, had four children in five years, and moved six times (twice cross country).
+Since first creating this blog I got married, had four children in five years, and moved seven times (three times cross country).
 I’ve learned a great deal in this time of silence, mostly about how much of the journey I have yet to traverse.
-Due to the overwhelming interest in my post on Miroslav Volf and Allah at Wheaton and my tribute to Christina Grimmie, I hope to write again with some regularity as time permits.
+Due to the overwhelming interest in my post on Miroslav Volf and Allah at Wheaton, my essay on Erasmus and Machiavelli, and my tribute to Christina Grimmie, I hope to write again with some regularity as time permits.
 If you have read anything here that interests or inspires please check back for more.